puzzle/krita-ai-techkafi/public/INDEX.md

 ## But still...

-... it's not really usable for digital artists.
+... it's not really convenient for digital artists.

 ---

 ## Krita Stable Diffusion Plugin to the rescue!

-* Stable Diffusion directly integrated a image editor
+Stable Diffusion directly integrated in an image editor

 https://github.com/Acly/krita-ai-diffusion